 Cannabis Vape and Popcorn Lung: Something to Worry About?

-Popcorn lung came to prominence a few years after e-cigarettes rose to fame.
-Now cannabis vape juice often contains these same dangerous thinners and flavors.
+Cannabis vape juice often contains dangerous thinners and flavors.
 How worried should you be?
 Moderately.

 Smoking cannabis isn’t what it used to be.
 There are now so many novel methods of delivery, and vaping is one of the most popular choices.
 We’ve seen cannabis vape skyrocket well before science has had a chance to prove its effectiveness for therapeutic use, or to create a safety profile.
 Should we worry about that?